Genealogy of the Loney Family

 - Frank Leslie Gordon I (1867-1955), the son of William Henry Gordon and Julia Etta Chapman, was born on June 11, 1867 at The Gordon Ranch in the Gordon Valley, Napa County, California.
 He married first Jennie E. Suggs (1875-1894) on Nov.
 8, 1893 in Suisun Valley; and took Alice Antoinette Gosling (1874-1955) for his second wife on Oct.
 30, 1898 in the Berryessa Valley.
-Frank sought both the Republican and Democrat nominations for State Senator.
-He died Jan.
+Frank in 1932 sought both the Republican and Democrat nominations for California State Senator, and ultimately served from 1933 to 1949 as the Senator for the 11th District (Napa County).
+He died on Jan.
 31, 1955 and is buried with both wives in Rockville Cemetery in Solano County, California.

 - children - GORDON

 - Frank Lelsie Gordon II (1901-1982), who follows: